demisto/content/Packs/RecordedFutureASI/Integrations/RecordedFutureASI/README.md

 | First fetch timestamp (&lt;number&gt; &lt;time unit&gt;, e.g., 12 hours, 7 days, 3 months, 1 year) | False        |
 | Max Fetch                                                                                          | False        |

-4. Click **Test** to validate the token and connection.

 ## Commands
-You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### asi-project-issues-fetch
 ***